Skip to main content

 Open Unreal Engine

-Either open a project you've already created or create a new project by selecting your desired template.
-This set-up guide will use the 'First Person' template found under Games > First Person.
+Either (1) open a project you've already created, or (2) create a new project by selecting your desired template.

 Create Game Template

-Once created, your project folder should be populated a Visual Studio .sln file, and your Unreal Engine .uproject file.
+Once created, your project folder is then populated as a Visual Studio .sln file, and an Unreal Engine .uproject file.

 Game Directory